-3.3.4.3 Successive RHS options
+3.3.5.3 Successive RHS options

 The SuccessiveRHS option can be used in the iterative solver only, to attempt to reduce the number of iterations taken to converge to a solution.
-It stores a number of previous solutions, dictated by the setting of the SuccessiveRHS option, to give a better initial guess for the iterative process.
+It stores a number of previous solutions or right-hand sides, dictated by the setting of the SuccessiveRHS option, to give a better initial guess for the iterative process.
+This method is better than any linear extrapolation method.